mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 By default VW starts with the zero vector as its hypothesis.
 The `--random_weights` option initializes with random weights.
 This is useful if starting with a zero weight would cause the algorithm to be stuck as could happen in a backpropagation implementation, or with VW's LDA implementation.
 It's also possible to initialize with a fixed value such as the all-ones vector using `--initial_weight`.

+# Latent Dirichlet Allocation Options
+    --lda arg                        Run lda with <int> topics --lda_alpha arg (=0.100000001)   Prior on sparsity of per-document topic weights --lda_rho arg (=0.100000001)     Prior on sparsity of topic distributions --lda_D arg (=10000)             Number of documents

+# Active Learning Options
+    --active_learning                active learning mode
+    --active_simulation              active learning simulation mode
+    --active_mellowness arg (=8)     active learning mellowness parameter c_0.
+                                     Default 8

 # Parallelization Options
     --thread_bits arg (=0)           log_2 threads
     --multisource arg                multiple sources for daemon input --predictto arg                  host to send predictions to

+For multicore parallelization, the `--thread_bits` option specifies the number of threads to use for  computing the inner product between the weight and feature vectors.
+This is especially useful with the options that generate many non-zero features such as `-q` and `--ngram` (with or without `--skip`).
+With an argument of \(k\), \(2^k\) threads are used.

+For multinode parallelization (cluster parallelization) `--multisource` is used to specify that this VW process expect a number of workers to connect to it and send it their outputs.
+The number is specified by the option's argument.
+In a worker VW process `--predictto` is used to specify the machine at which a master VW process is waiting for the predictions of this process.

 ## Experimental Parallelization Options
     --unique_id arg (=0)             unique id used for cluster parallel